 - Butternut Squash and Mushroom Risotto

 - Spinach Salad with Grapes, Blue Cheese and Almonds

 - Easy Crockpot Cornbread Dressing via Restless Chipotle

 Leftover Air Fryer Cornish Hen

 I can't say that I always have leftovers as I have a hungry teenage boy living in my house who loves cornish hen cooked in the air fryer.
-But he is about to go away to college and sometimes I cook dinner for just my husband and I. But I still cook 2 hens as I like to make an extra.
-It can be reheated in the air fryer or oven but I also like using the leftovers just as I would use leftover roasted chicken.
+But he is about to go away to college and sometimes I cook dinner for just my husband and me.
+But I still cook 2 hens as I like to make an extra.
+Leftover cornish hens can be stored in an airtight container in the fridge and reheated in the air fryer or oven.
+Use the leftovers just as you would use leftover roasted chicken.
 It is perfect to make Buffalo Chicken Flatbread or Chicken, Mango and Avocado Salad.

 Air Fryer Cooking Tips

 - Preheat your air fryer if necessary.
 Read your manual instructions as some air fryers need to be preheated while others do not.